-A. For the purposes of this section:

-- 1. Bypass means the intentional diversion of wastestreams from any portion of a user's treatment facility. - 2.
-Severe property damage means substantial physical damage to property, damage to the treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
-"Severe property damage" does not mean economic loss caused by delays in production. - B. A user may allow any bypass to occur which does not cause applicable pretreatment standards or requirements to be violated, but only if it also is for essential maintenance to assure efficient operation.
-These bypasses are not subject to the provisions of subsections (C) and (D) of this section.

-C. Notice of Bypass.

-- 1. If a user knows in advance of the need for a bypass, it shall submit prior notice to the City at least 10 days before the date of the bypass, if possible. - 2.
-A user shall submit oral notice to the City of an unanticipated bypass that exceeds applicable pretreatment standards within 24 hours from the time it becomes aware of the bypass.
+- (A) For the purposes of this section: - (1) BYPASS means the intentional diversion of wastestreams from any portion of a user's treatment facility. - (2) SEVERE PROPERTY DAMAGE means substantial physical damage to property, damage to the treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
+"Severe property damage" does not mean economic loss caused by delays in production. - (B) A user may allow any bypass to occur which does not cause applicable pretreatment standards or requirements to be violated, but only if it also is for essential maintenance to assure efficient operation.
+These bypasses are not subject to the provisions of subsections (C) and (D) of this section. - (C) Notice of Bypass. - (1) If a user knows in advance of the need for a bypass, it shall submit prior notice to the city at least ten days before the date of the bypass, if possible. - (2) A user shall submit oral notice to the city of an unanticipated bypass that exceeds applicable pretreatment standards within 24 hours from the time it becomes aware of the bypass.
 A written submission shall also be provided within five days of the time the user becomes aware of the bypass.
 The written submission shall contain a description of the bypass and its cause; the duration of the bypass, including exact dates and times, and, if the bypass has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent recurrence of the bypass.
-The City may waive the written report on a case-by-case basis if the oral report has been received within 24 hours.
+The city may waive the written report on a case-by-case basis if the oral report has been received within 24 hours. - (D) Bypass conditions. - (1) Bypass is prohibited and the city may take an enforcement action against a user for a bypass unless: - (a) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage.